sithor/blogdown/content/courses/example/_index.md

 ---
 date: "2021-01-24"
-linkTitle: Data Science
+linkTitle: Health Science Analytics
 summary: An example of using Wowchemy's Book layout for publishing online courses.
-title: "\U0001F4CA Learn Data Science"
+title: "Quantitative methods for the health sciences"
-type: book
+type: course
 ---

 {{< figure src="featured.jpg" >}}